eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 We live in an age of unprecedented connectivity yet profound misunderstanding.
 Despite having instant access to global communication networks, human societies seem increasingly polarized, fragmented, and unable to reach consensus on even basic facts.
 Political discourse has devolved into tribalistic warfare.
 Organizations struggle with chronic miscommunication.
 Families argue over information they consume from different sources.

-Information physics reveals that our communication crisis stems from a fundamental misunderstanding of how information flows through human cognitive circuits.
+Information dynamics reveals that our communication crisis stems from a fundamental misunderstanding of how information flows through human cognitive circuits.
 We've built massive information distribution systems without considering the electrical characteristics of the minds receiving that information.
 We've created echo chambers, filter bubbles, and amplification networks that exploit rather than optimize cognitive circuit behavior.

 But the same principles that explain our current dysfunction also point toward solutions.
 When we understand human communication as electrical circuits operating according to mathematical laws, we can engineer better outcomes.
 We can design information environments that promote understanding rather than division.
 We can create communication protocols that bridge rather than widen cognitive differences.